ranamihir/pytorch_common/README.md

 # Usage
 Some example notebooks can be found in the [pytorch_common_examples](https://gitlab.dev.tripadvisor.com/vrds/pytorch_common_examples) repo.
 These are somewhat contrived examples designed to illustrate how to leverage this reo; for a full-fledged project, you may refer to [this repo](https://gitlab.dev.tripadvisor.com/vrds/exp_vi_predict_product_subcats/tree/initial).

+# To-do's
+I have some enhancements in mind which I haven't gotten around to adding to this repo yet:
+  - Adding automatic mixed precision training (AMP) to enable it directly from config
+  - Enabling distributed training across servers

 # Disclaimer